kenmoini/multiverse-of-multicluster-madness/README.md

-# Dr. Kemo and the Multiverse of Multi-cluster Madness
+# Dr. Shadowman and the Multiverse of Multi-cluster Madness

 **Doing a Docker?**  *That's cool*

-**Kicking off some Kubernetes?**  *That's cool too* **Operating an OpenShift?** *Now we're cooking with grease* **Messing with multiple clusters?** *That's where the fun begins*
+**Kicking off some Kubernetes?**  *Yeah, cool too*

+**Operating an OpenShift?** *Now we're cooking with grease*

+**Messing with multiple clusters?** *This is where the madness begins*

 ## What is this?

-This repository is a collection of GitOps-centric resources to manage Kubernetes/OpenShift - and even more so, multiple clusters, without descending into psychosis.
+This repository is a collection of GitOps-centric resources to manage Kubernetes/OpenShift - and even more so, multiple clusters in a hub-of-hubs architecture, without descending into psychosis.
 This isn't an end-all-be-all or gospel for how to do everything, but rather a collection of blueprints and patterns that can be used to build out a GitOps-centric multi-cluster management strategy of your own.

 ## What's in the box?

-### [Hub Bootstrapping]
+### Hub Bootstrapping

 Most mutli-cluster architectures operate in a "Hub and Spoke" model, and can be extended even further by operating a "Hub of Hubs" pattern.
-In an OpenShift context, there are many ways to bootstrap a Hub cluster, and arguably the method with the lowest level of effort and maintenance would be to use the OpenShift GitOps Operator (ArgoCD) to bootstrap things.
+In an OpenShift context, there are many ways to bootstrap a Hub or Hub of Hub cluster, and arguably the method with the lowest level of effort and maintenance would be to use the OpenShift GitOps Operator (ArgoCD) to bootstrap things.
 So then all you have to do is:

-- Start with a fresh OpenShift cluster
+1. Start with a fresh OpenShift cluster
+2. `oc apply -f hub-of-hubs-bootstrap/`
+3. *Do some Secrets seeding stuff...*
-- `oc apply -f hub-bootstrap/`
+4. `oc apply -f hub-of-hubs-gitops-config/`
+5. ??????
+6. PROFIT!!!!!1

 From there, ArgoCD will sync things to that repo in order to install Red Hat Advanced Cluster Management and a Basic MultiClusterHub.
-You could add additional things to the `hub-bootstrap/` directory to install other things, however from here forward this repository will leverage RHACM to manage the clusters.
+You could add additional things to the `hub-bootstrap/` directory to install other things, however from here forward this repository will leverage RHACM to manage the clusters via Policies.

-### Hub Configuration
+### Secret Seeding

-The `hub-config/` directory contains a collection of resources that can be used to configure the Hub cluster.
-This includes things like:
+The tragic truth is that there is likely never going to be a true one-command line standing up of a full stand multi-cluster environment, probably even single clusters really when you think about it - all because of Secrets Management.

+At many points you'll need to use some secrets for things such as authenticating to a Git repo or connecting to infrastructure providers.
+Some common secrets you may need to seed are:

+- Git repo credentials
+- Infrastructure credentials (AWS, Azure, GCP, vSphere, IPAM, etc)
+- Container Pull Secrets
+- SSH Keys

+## Directory Structure

-- Configuration of Governance Policies that are applied to the Hub local-cluster that do things such as:
+- `hub-of-hubs-bootstrap/` - The first thing applied to the Hub of Hubs cluster
-  - Enforce installation of the Ansible Automation 2 Platform Operator
-  - Enforce installation of the Red Hat Quay Operator
-  - Enforce installation of the Red Hat Advanced Cluster Security for Kubernetes Operator
+  - `install-openshift-gitops/` - Installs OpenShift GitOps (ArgoCD)
+  - `install-hashicorp-vault/` - Installs Hashicorp Vault for Secrets Management
+- `hub-of-hubs-gitops-config/` - After Secrets seeding, this is applied to the Hub of Hubs cluster to start syncing configuration, policies, and workloads
+  - `01_deploy-openshift-gitops/` - Deploys the OpenShift GitOps (ArgoCD) instance
+  - `02_config-openshift-gitops/` - Configures the OpenShift GitOps (ArgoCD) instance, deploys an ArgoCD Application that points to the public upstream repo on GitHub and the `hub-of-hubs-gitops-apps/` directory
+- `hub-of-hubs-gitops-apps/` - A collection of ArgoCD Applications that load the individual manifest groups from the `hub-of-hubs-composition/` directory, could easily point to separate repos
+- `hub-of-hubs-composition/` - A collection of grouped manifests that will be synced to the Hub of Hubs to configure it, the geo-local clusters, as well as their spoke clusters.
+  - rhacm-install/ (installs RHACM with OLM CRs on HoH)
+  - rhacm-config/ (sets policies for HoH, those forced on Geos, and forced on their Spokes)
+    - policies/
+      - rhacm-installed/ (vendor=OpenShift)
+      - rhacs-installed/ (vendor=OpenShift)
+      - cluster-alerting/ (vendor=OpenShift) sets up email alerts for cluster health
-  - Configuration of the RHACS Central CR
+      - hoh-rhacs-central-config/ (local-cluster=true) installs RHACS Central on HoH

-  - Configuration of the RHACS SecuredCluster CR
+      - hoh-rhacm-hub-config/ configures OAS/Observability/etc
+      - hoh-rhacm-managedclusters/ points to a repo of managedclusters to import into RHACM (core-ocp)
+      - geo-rhacm-config/ (cluster-role=geo-cluster) configures OAS/Observability/etc
+      - geo-rhacs-securedcluster/ template to connect Geo to HoH RHACS
+      - geo-idp/ template to set OAuth for Geo IdPs
+      - geo-ztp-config/ (aap2/cert-manager/gitea/gitops/lso/odf/reflector/Job w+ ansible CLI[maybe quay])
+      - spoke-rhacm-config/ (cluster-role=spoke-cluster)
+      - spoke-rhacs-securedcluster/
+      - spoke-idp/
+      - global-rbac/ (allows our users to get access to what they need)
+      - hoh-secret-courier/ (copies secrets from NS on HoH to other OCP clusters' NS')